openmsr/CAD_to_OpenMC/paper.md

 of a CAD-generated geometry (in the form of a step-file) ready for inclusion in transport codes through DAGMC.

+While other active projects exist that target similar problems (e.g. cad_to_dagmc[@cadtodagmc], and stellarmesh[@stellarmesh]), CAD_to_OpenMC is designed with generality in mind.
+This is defined as:
+First, it is aimed at
+working for all step-geometries, with no assumptions on geometry.
+Second, it must be relatively easy to add code for a new backend should one wish to do so.
+From this requirement stems the code-structure as it is, with one frontend and several backend-classes.
+This may be seen as a measure to enhance the longevity of the project.
+Last, it must be easy to extract, generate, and manipulate material tags from the underlying step-model.
+As models become large and complex, maintaining a separate list of materials, in sequence, is seen as cumbersome and error prone.

 # Method
 CAD_to_OpenMC uses OCCT [@occt3d] to interact with CAD-geometries and its' handling of step-files.
 Once the geometry has been imported, one of